SCALE. Too many windmills need to be built to replace oil.

-The Grid Can’t Handle any more Wind Power
+The Grid Can’t Handle Wind Power without natural gas, which is finite

 Power struggle: Green energy versus a grid that’s not ready.
 Minders of a fragile national power grid say the rush to renewable energy might actually make it harder to keep the lights on.
 Evan Halper, Dec 2, 2013.
 Los Angeles Times.